kinojk2/Speaker-Independent-Speech-Emotion-Recognition/README.md

-# Speaker Independent Speech Emotion Recognition
+# Speaker-Independent Speech Emotion Recognition
 Source code from my Bachelor's degree final project entitled "Investigating Machine Learning and Deep Learning approaches to Speech Emotion Recognition".

 I am in the process of consolidating my data preprocessing and model training scripts into a modular form with a command-line interface, which would be more accessible and efficient to examine and utilise.
 The source code will be shared for reproducibility, as evidence of my work and for educational and academic purposes.

-# Project Summary:
+# Project Summary

 The project tested a traditional ML approach, whereby handcrafted features extracted from OpenSMILE were used to train a logistic regression classifier.
 This was followed by a Deep Learning (DL) approach which utilised Convolutional Neural Networks (CNN) trained on three data representations separately, the raw waveforms, Mel Spectrograms, and MFCCS.
 Results were compared across the four datasets, between the CNN models and the different data representations, and between the CNN models and traditional ML classifier.